 If so take a look at our Mentoring and Buddying scheme.

-The Faculty's Mentoring and Buddying scheme was launched in March 2017.
 The scheme was introduced to provide support for doctors within Pain Medicine who may want support in one particular area or in several areas, for example, clinical practice, research, managing a service or professional work/life balance.
 Mentoring and buddying relationships are often mutually beneficial with both parties having the potential to learn, increase confidence and support and enhance their practice.

 - Mentors are usually more experienced/qualified than the mentee.
 This can be a long term ongoing relationship that can be quite informal, with a broad focus and meetings taking place when required.